Nekopara

 Nekopara (ネコぱら), taglined Cats Paradise, is a series of adult visual novels developed by NEKO WORKs and published by Sekai Project.
-The first game in the series, Nekopara Vol. 1, was released in December 2014.
-Taking place in a world where humans live alongside adorable catgirls, the series follows Kashou Minaduki and Shigure Minaduki, siblings who have a family of catgirls named Chocola, Vanilla, Coconut, Azuki, Maple, Cinnamon and Cacao.
+The first game in the series, Nekopara Vol. 1, was released in December 2014, taking place in a world where humans live alongside catgirls.
+The series follows Kashou Minazuki and Shigure Minazuki, siblings who have a family of catgirls named Chocola, Vanilla, Azuki, Maple, Coconut, and Cinnamon.
 It is centered around work life at Kashou's pâtisserie and home life at Shigure's family house.

 An all-ages anime OVA adaptation was released on Steam in December 2017; it became one of the top earners in Steam in December 2017.

 An anime television series adaptation by Felix Film premiered from January to March 2020.
-The anime is licensed in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, Mexico, Brazil, Chile, Peru and Colombia by Funimation.NEKO WORKs announced on November 29, 2021 that a new title for the series, After La Vraie Famille was in development.
+The anime is licensed in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, Mexico, Brazil, Chile, Peru and Colombia by Funimation.

 Gameplay

 Nekopara is a visual novel series, so the majority of the gameplay consists of the player reading the game's story.
 Nekopara does not offer choices to the player throughout gameplay, and the player has no influence over the story.
 The games are fully voiced (except for the protagonist) and utilize a system called "E-mote" that allows the in-game characters to be animated, instead of stationary sprites.
 Nekopara Vol. 0 added a new feature where the player can click on characters in-game, to "pet" them.
 The characters will react in different ways depending on where the player pets them.